TripShot/hire-backend/README.md

 - The server runs in the foreground, stop it using "Ctrl-C".

-- As you work on these excercises you'll need to recompile and restart the server.
+- As you work on these exercises you'll need to recompile and restart the server.
 One easy way to do this is using this shell pipeline:
 ```
 stack build && stack exec hire-backend-exe
 ```